Wild Boar Jerky (Sweet and Spicy)

 Sadly there aren’t many cuts of meat on a wild hog that are suitable for jerky.
 Most cuts are too fatty, or the wrong grain.

-For this reason I mainly only use backstrap from a wild hog for jerky.
+For this reason, I mainly only use backstraps from a wild hog for jerky.
 Some may think this is a waste of a good backstrap, and if this were venison I would agree.

-However, the fact that this is wild hog and for most people is very easy come by, it’s definitely worth it, you will agree after you try this recipe.
+However, the fact that this is a wild hog and for most people is very easy to come by, it’s definitely worth it, You will agree after you try this recipe.

 The Ingredients

-Mirin is a japanese alchol used in cooking and for sushi.
+Mirin is a Japanese alcohol used in cooking and for sushi.
 Most people should be able to find mirin in their local superstore or easily order it online.

 The only substitute for mirin is sake and extra sugar, but sake is just as hard to find as mirin if not more so.